I’ve been through depression last 2015. Though I didn’t go through any clinical check-up by a doctor yet I know for sure that I have the gloomy bug.

 When you’re in love, never think of what’s next or where the road will lead you.
 Enjoy and be grateful for the blessings you got.

-Learn to trust again but please bear in mind that you need to prioritize and grasp your own welfare while giving out your best in your new found love cause you can never tell how other people reacts to your action, no matter how much you know them.
+Learn to trust again, but at the same time know that you need to prioritize and grasp your own welfare while giving out your best in your new found love cause you can never tell how other people react to your action, no matter how much you know them.

 Never compare your past with what you have on the present.
 As F. Scott Fitzgerald says, “There are all kinds of love in this world but never the same love twice.”

-It will be hard at first knowing that you both have differences but that’s how a relationship goes— two people with a lot of flaws who have taken the risk for a slightest chance to bring out the best of each other.
+It will be hard at first, knowing that both have differences.
+But that’s how a relationship goes— two people with a lot of flaws taking the risk for a slightest chance to bring out the best of each other.